rundeck/docs/docs/learning/tutorial/creatingnodes.md

 1. Enter `agent` for the UserName
 1. Click Add Node
 1. Repeat the steps above for **node2**
-1. Click Save button under the list of nodes.
+1. Click the Save button under the list of nodes.

 :::
 ::: tab Community Exercise